 The first occurrence of our English word “faith” in the Bible is translated in Exodus 17:12 as the word “steady” (emunah H530 & H529).
 Aaron’s and Hur’s “faithfulness” in keeping Moses’ hands pointing heavenward directed Joshua’s army to remember that it is God that gave them victory in every battle.

 (12) But Moses’ hands were heavy; and they took a stone, and put it under him, and he sat thereon; and Aaron and Hur stayed up his hands, the one on the one side, and the other on the other side; and his hands were STEADY until the going down of the sun.

-Exodus 17:12 is the only passage where this word is found and is also the first occurrence where the word “faith” is used in the entire Bible.
+Exodus 17:12 is not the only passage where this word “emunah” is found.
+It is however the first occurrence of the word “faith” in the Bible.

 Habrews 2:4, Romans 1:17, Galatians 3:11, and Hebrews 10:38 teach that the “just shall live by his faith.”
 That “faith” is the same as Exodus 17:12’s ‘emunah’.
 A man who lives by faith does so by his “faithfulness” to God.

 One of the most famous scriptures that describe faith is found in Hebrews 11:1.
 In that passage faith is described not in a way of belief, but rather in an act of belief.
 It is not what one thinks about it, but what one does with it.